vmware-tanzu/pinniped/site/content/docs/howto/configure-supervisor-with-gitlab.md

   # The "Secret" that you got from GitLab.
   clientSecret: "<your-client-secret>"
 ```

+Note that the `metadata.name` of the OIDCIdentityProvider resource may be visible to end users at login prompts
+if you choose to enable `allowPasswordGrant`, so choose a name which will be understood by your end users.
+For example, if you work at Acme Corp, choose something like `acme-corporate-gitlab` over `my-idp`.

 Once your OIDCIdentityProvider has been created, you can validate your configuration by running: